If Your Partner Ever Says These 11 Things, You Should Break Up

 Whether or not they say anything scary like the above comment, it's also important to reconsider a relationship when a partner directs their anger towards you.

-If it becomes an ongoing issue, and you don't feel supported or safe in the relationship, this can also constitute emotional abuse and it is time to move on.
+While it's easy to brush painful comments off as an accident, be aware of the underlying meaning here, and the impact it can have on you over time.
+If it becomes an ongoing issue, and you don't feel supported or safe in the relationship, it is time to move on.

 7. They Say They Don't Want Kids

-If you or your partner don't want to have kids, that's 100 percent OK.
+If either you or your partner don't want to have kids, that's 100% OK.
 And it's also OK to talk about it, and agree as a couple about what you'd like to do.
 But if you've always dreamed about having children and your partner doesn't want to go down that path, or vice versa, it tends to be a scenario that leads to a break up.

 8. They Say They Don't Want To Commit